-United Income is a Washington, DC, based investment advisory that launched in September 2017.
+Capital One Investing, formerly United Income is a Washington, DC, based investment advisory that launched in September 2017.
 The founder, Matthew Fellowes, also founded HelloWallet and was the Chief Innovation Officer of Morningstar Financial.

-United Income, the Capital One robo-advisor, prides itself on its Efficient Investing approach, which relies on a combination of technology, new data, and human wealth managers to create personalized client financial plans.
+The Capital One robo-advisor, prides itself on its Efficient Investing approach, which relies on a combination of technology, new data, and human wealth managers to create personalized client financial plans.
 The result is an investment strategy as unique as the client.

 - What Differentiates United Income Robo-Advisor From Competitors